SairamSunkaranam/aws-training/Final_Project/Phase-1/Phase1_Challenge.md

             Cooldown: 300 seconds
             Optionally: Add a scale-in policy too

     🧪 8.
-Test Everything
+Configure Wordpress

-        Visit ALB DNS name (public) in browser — it should load the MiniBlog app.
+        Visit ALB DNS name (public) in browser — it should load the WordPress app.
+Install the wordpress with the details.
         Try creating a post and see if it persists.
         Simulate load with stress or similar to test scaling.
+(Optional)

 ✅ Summary of Resources Created

     VPC	Isolated network
-    Public/Private Subnets	Network segmentation
+    Public Subnets	Network segmentation
     ALB	Expose app to internet
     EC2 SG	Controls access to app
     Launch Template	Automate EC2 setup